LimpidTech/kohana-notifications/README.md

     $notifications = Notifications::get();

-Now, your notifications variable will be an array if notifications are present.
+Now, your notifications variable will be an array.
 If there aren't any notifications to display for the current session, then *$notifications* will be an empty array.

-Every item in the $notifications array represents a single notification.
+Otherwise, every item in the $notifications array represents a single notification related to the current session.

 A notification is a basic object with the following properties:

 * message - The message that should be displayed to the user.
 * class - A string used to classify this specific notification.

+## Fin.

 That's about it.
 Now, get back to coding and have some fun.